julievrnt/easi-gui/docs/source/maps.rst

 .. figure:: fig/maps/evalmodel.png
   :alt: EvalModel

-  This Eval Model node has for model a Constant Map node, that defines a dimension named lambda.
-This node being a child of the model tree, its dimension becomes a parameter of the Eval Model node.
+  This **Eval Model node has for model a **Constant Map** node that defines a dimension named lambda.
+This node being a child of the model tree, its dimension becomes a parameter of the **Eval Model** node.

-The model can be connected as any component is connected to its parent.
-Note that the dimensions' names of all the children of the model tree need to be added manually into the Eval Model node.
+Any node can be used as model.
+Its input connector needs to be connected to the red connector on the "model" row.
+Note that the dimensions' names of all the children of the model tree need to be added manually into the **Eval Model** node.

 The + button adds new parameter rows to the map, while the - button removes the parameter of the button's row.